A+ (increase font size) | Reset (reset font size) | A- (reduce font size)

 Lane Departure Warning systems monitor the vehicle’s position relative to lane markings on the roadway.
 When it detects that the vehicle is drifting out of its travel lane unintentionally, or without using a turn signal, the system will alert you with visual or sound warnings.
 In some systems, the steering wheel or driver’s seat will vibrate.

-If you do not respond to the warning, Lane Keeping Assist gently steers the vehicle back into its travel lane.
+Lane Keeping Assist may gently steer the vehicle back into the lane if no action is taken.
 In most vehicles, a slight nudge or pull on the steering wheel will override this feature.

-These systems work best when driving on highways where roads are mostly straight and lane markings are clear and bright.
+These systems work best on highways where roads are mostly straight and lane markings are clear and bright.
 They are not meant for low-speed, stop-and-go driving.

 Drowsiness Alert